97th Air Mobility Wing: History

-The wing draws its history from the pre-1947 history of the 97th Operations Group, active under a different title during World War II.
+The Air Force Historical Research Agency writes that the wing draws its history from the pre-1947 history of the 97th Operations Group, active under a different title during World War II.

 The wing's 97th Operations Group, at that time the 97th Bombardment Group, earned two Distinguished Unit Citations during combat missions in World War II.
 Through the USAF's bestowed history program, the 97th wing is temporarily entitled to display these and other honors earned by the group while the group is assigned to the wing.